Synesthesia

-A person experiencing synesthesia may associate certain letters and numbers with certain colors.
-Most synesthetes see characters just as others do (in whichever color actually displayed) but they may simultaneously perceive colors as associated with or evoked by each one.

-Synesthesia (American English) or synaesthesia (British English) is a perceptual phenomenon in which stimulation of one sensory or cognitive pathway leads to involuntary experiences in a second sensory or cognitive pathway.
-People with synesthesia may experience colors when listening to music, see shapes when smelling certain scents, or perceive tastes when looking at words.
-People who report a lifelong history of such experiences are known as synesthetes.
+Synesthesia (American English) or synaesthesia (British English) is a perceptual phenomenon in which stimulation of one sensory or cognitive pathway leads to involuntary experiences in other sensory or cognitive pathways.
+Synesthesia can manifest as a bridge between the five traditional senses, though it can also include other perceptions, such as nociception, thermoception, chronoception, and interoception.
+People with synesthesia are referred to as synesthetes.

 Awareness of synesthetic perceptions varies from person to person with the perception of synesthesia differing based on an individual's unique life experiences and the specific type of synesthesia that they have.
 In one common form of synesthesia, known as grapheme–color synesthesia or color–graphemic synesthesia, letters or numbers are perceived as inherently colored.
 In spatial-sequence, or number form synesthesia, numbers, months of the year, or days of the week elicit precise locations in space (e.g., 1980 may be "farther away" than 1990), or may appear as a three-dimensional map (clockwise or counterclockwise).
 Synesthetic associations can occur in any combination and any number of senses or cognitive pathways.

 Little is known about how synesthesia develops.
 It has been suggested that synesthesia develops during childhood when children are intensively engaged with abstract concepts for the first time.
-This hypothesis—referred to as semantic vacuum hypothesis—could explain why the most common forms of synesthesia are grapheme–color, spatial sequence, and number form.
-These are usually the first abstract concepts that educational systems require children to learn.

 The earliest recorded case of synesthesia is attributed to the Oxford University academic and philosopher John Locke, who, in 1690, made a report about a blind man who said he experienced the color scarlet when he heard the sound of a trumpet.
 However, there is disagreement as to whether Locke described an actual instance of synesthesia or was using a metaphor.
 The first medical account came from German physician Georg Tobias Ludwig Sachs in 1812.
-The term is from Ancient Greek σύν syn 'together' and αἴσθησις aisthēsis 'sensation'.
+The term is from Ancient Greek σύν (syn, 'together') and αἴσθησις (aisthēsis, 'sensation').